pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 * ``"html"``: creates a full visual version of the page including any images.
 This can be displayed with your internet browser.

 * ``"dict"``: same information level as HTML, but provided as a Python dictionary.
 See :meth:`TextPage.extractDICT` for details of its structure.

+* ``"rawdict"``: a super-set of :meth:`TextPage.extractDICT`.
+It additionally provides character detail information like XML.
+See :meth:`TextPage.extractRAWDICT` for details of its structure.

 * ``"xhtml"``: text information level as the TEXT version but includes images.
 Can also be displayed by internet browsers.